Asmae00010/RAG/index.rst

 Welcome to Document Chat Assistant's Documentation
 ==================================================

-Document Chat Assistant is an intelligent document processing and querying application built with Streamlit and Ollama.
+Document Chat Assistant is an intelligent document processing and querying application built with Streamlit and Ollama utilizing RAG (Retrieval-Augmented Generation) and open-source AI models.

 .. toctree::
    :maxdepth: 2